amaljoseph/Python-OpenCV-Multiple-Face-Recognition/README.md

 # Multiple Face Recogniton using Python & OpenCV
 OpenCV based face recognition system that can detect and recognize multiple faces in an image.
-This project is based on this, which had only single face detection.
-I have implemented a multiple face system.
+This project is based on [this](https://github.com/informramiz/opencv-face-recognition-python/), which had only single face detection.
+I have implemented a multiple face recognition system.